MattiLehtinen/postgrator-cli/README.md

 Command line SQL database migration tool using SQL scripts.
 For PostgreSQL, MySQL and SQL Server.

-Version control your database using plain old SQL files.
+Version control your SQL database using plain old SQL files.

 Supports also undoing migrations.